mohamed-kabba/homelab-docs/README.md

 tailnet; several individual hosts also run their own clients.

 **Nothing in the lab is reachable from the public internet.** There are no port forwards and no inbound NAT.
-Every remote session — administration, monitoring, application access — arrives over Tailscale.
+Every remote session, whether administration, monitoring or application access, arrives over Tailscale.
 This removes the exposed VPN endpoint a firewall-terminated tunnel would require, and works cleanly behind an upstream router I do not control, which a traditional VPN would not.